Plenary Session

 LIVE 2013 will start with a bang, featuring three speakers with deep roots in the history of live programming.
-Steve Tanimoto will be revisiting his framework on "liveness" and thoughts on new levels and directions.

 David Ungar and Randy Smith will be jointly talking about the hugely inspirational systems ARK and Self.